 You can decide if you want to stay in one of the basic guest-houses here (perhaps to charge your batteries) or in a modern and comfortable tent.

 In the morning we head to the well-known Mursi tribe.
 We’ll cross through Mago National Park in order to reach their village where we’ll be able to see some wildlife. get your tele lenses out!

-The Mursi women are famous for having circular lip and ear plates made from clay.
-These symbolise beauty and pride.
+The Mursi women are famous for having a circular lip and ear plates made from clay.
+These symbolize beauty and pride.
 You’ll be able to photograph their authentic daily life activities the entire afternoon.
 You’ll be able to interaction with these beautiful people, a once in a lifetime time experience.
-It’s of course possible to make portrait photos here and our guide will try to facilitate this.
+It’s, of course, possible to make portrait photos here and our guide will try to facilitate this.

 There are no hotels or guesthouses once you go into the Omo valley, so overnight in a fully equipped modern tent from here on.
 We’ll set up camp near the tribes every night, and we also have an excellent cook with us who will five you a taste of authentic Ethiopian food.

-In the morning after breakfast we’ll drive back to Jinka.
+In the morning after breakfast, we’ll drive back to Jinka.
 It’s possible to have a shower here if you need to freshen up.
-Afterwards, we’ll continue driving directly to Turmi.
-We have several small village stops on our way down to meet the tribes we come across.
+Afterward, we’ll continue driving directly to Turmi.
+We have several small villages stops on our way down to meet the tribes we come across.

 You’ll be able to visit and photograph the Banna and Hammer tribes today and it’s also possible to participate in their daily village life.